About Open House Chicago

 Divvy, Chicago's bike-sharing system, and CTA buses and trains are great modes of transit during OHC.
 Many neighborhoods are easily accessible by CTA.
 Many sites and self-guided tours are typically located within walking distance of one another.
 For sites and Self-guided tours not located along CTA routes, Metra train service is available.
 Some OHC neighborhoods have free or metered street parking.

-What are OHC programs and how can I attend?
+What are OHC events and how can I attend?

 Which OHC benefits do CAC members receive?

-CAC members receive exclusive benefits and discounts throughout OHC 2023.
+CAC members receive exclusive benefits and discounts throughout OHC.
 More information about specific discounts and benefits can be found here.

 If you need a replacement membership card, please call the CAC Call Center at 312.922.8687 or email membership@architecture.org.